-This simple Portabella Mushroom & Thyme Pasta Ragù is made with a base of shallots, tomato paste, thyme and garlic.
-The sauce lightly coats the noodles allowing the mushrooms to stand out in this dish.
-A splash of balsamic vinegar brings out the rich tomato flavor.
+Pappardelle Pasta is tossed in a flavorful tomato-based sauce.
+The sauce is a portabella mushroom ragù made with a base of shallots, tomato paste, thyme and garlic.
+The sauce lightly coats these flat noodles allowing the mushrooms to stand out in this dish.
+A healthy splash of balsamic vinegar brings out the rich tomato flavor.

 Is it a sauce or a ragù?